Eoin988/21-Game/README.md

 ### Unfixed Bugs

   - Some sizing issues are still present although everything can be still viewed on all screeen sizes.
+  - All card assigning functions use a switch case.
+There is no default case, this is due to there being no need for a default case, as only one of the assigned cases can be called in each function.

 ## Deployment